Ancient Carthage: First Sicilian War (480 BC)

 Carthage's economic successes, buoyed by its vast maritime trade network, led to the development of a powerful navy to protect and secure vital shipping lanes.
 Its hegemony brought it into increasing conflict with the Greeks of Syracuse, who also sought control of the central Mediterranean.
 Founded in the mid seventh century BC, Syracuse had risen to become one of the wealthiest and most powerful Greek city states, and the preeminent Greek polity in the region.

 The island of Sicily, lying at Carthage's doorstep, became the main arena on which this conflict played out.
-From their earliest days, both the Greeks and Phoenicians had been attracted to the large, centrally-located island, each establishing a large number of colonies and trading posts along its coasts; battles raged between these settlements for centuries, with neither side ever having total, long-term control over the island.
+From their earliest days, both the Greeks and Phoenicians had been attracted to the large, centrally located island, each establishing a large number of colonies and trading posts along its coasts; battles raged between these settlements for centuries, with neither side ever having total, long-term control over the island.

 In 480 BC, Gelo, the tyrant of Syracuse, attempted to unite the island under his rule with the backing of other Greek city-states.
 Threatened by the potential power of a united Sicily, Carthage intervened militarily, led by King Hamilcar of the Magonid dynasty.
-Traditional accounts, including by Herodotus and Diodorus, number Hamilcar's army at around 300,000; though likely exaggerated, it was likely of formidable strength.
+Traditional accounts, including those by Herodotus and Diodorus, number Hamilcar's army at around 300,000; though this number is almost certainly exaggerated, the Carthaginian force was nevertheless of formidable strength and dauntingly large.

 While sailing to Sicily, Hamilcar suffered losses due to poor weather.
 Landing at Panormus (modern-day Palermo), he spent three days reorganizing his forces and repairing his battered fleet.
 The Carthaginians marched along the coast to Himera, making camp before engaging in battle against the forces of Syracuse and its ally Agrigentum.
 The Greeks won a decisive victory, inflicting heavy losses on the Carthaginians, including their leader Hamilcar, who was either killed during the battle or committed suicide in shame.
 As a result, the Carthaginian nobility sued for peace.

 The conflict proved to be a major turning point for Carthage.
 Though it would retain some presence in Sicily, most of the island would remain in Greek (and later Roman) hands.
 The Carthaginians would never again expand their territory or sphere of influence on the island to any meaningful degree, instead turning their attention to securing or increasing their hold in North Africa and Iberia.
 The death of King Hamilcar and the disastrous conduct of the war also prompted political reforms that established an oligarchic republic.
 Carthage would henceforth constrain its rulers through assemblies of both nobles and the common people.